BakaOtaku/Offsubmit/README.md

 ## How it solves:

+The teacher will get a **Portis** wallet for creating an Ethereum (on **Matic**) smart contract for his course  and upload his question paper which will then be AES-128 encrypted and stored on IPFS.

 10 to 15 days before the exam, students will have to download the AES encrypted question papers of all exams collectively.
 Since now the student has sufficient time so there are no worries of slow internet speed.

 Just before the beginning of each exam, the teacher will SMS the password to unlock that question paper and the app will decrypt the question paper so that students can now see it and start with the exam.